Husband Material

 Still, I wait for Jonny to call.
 And he does call—once.
 He tells me he is moving to Utah for the winter, to ski.
 He seems utterly disinterested in me, his call a cursory obligatory follow-up.
 I decide to invest in some pride and take a hint.

 Seven years later, I see him at our mutual friend’s wedding.
 He still lives in Utah.
 He is married; I am not.
 My heart races when I see him—some sort of an amalgam emotion comprised of panic and attraction.
 He has buzzed his dark, wavy hair short to his head.
 He’s cleaned up, wearing khakis and a navy button-up shirt.
-His wife is freckle-faced, vaguely pretty, wholesome.
+His wife is freckle-faced, pretty, wholesome.
 I hear he is in nursing school, settling down after all.

 I am one of two bridesmaids, and have to stand in the receiving line, where I beg the bride—my best friend—to let me take a bathroom break as he and his wife inch up in the line.
 She makes me stay put.
 I am mortified.
 Obligatory greetings are exchanged, and then I spend the entire rest of the wedding avoiding them, acting out sideways by getting really drunk and publicly making out with several people over the course of the evening.
 Jonny doesn’t seem to notice me at all.
 He goes to bed early while the rest of us watch the sun rise.